AApium/AApium-Config-/README.md

 `info: Appium REST http interface listener started on 0.0.0.0:4723`
 `info: Console LogLevel: debug`
 6. In case you get error message;
 `error: Couldn't start Appium REST http interface listener.
 Requested port is already in use.
-Please make sure there's no other instance of Appium running already.
+Please make sure there's no other instance of Appium running already.`
-Then run command `killall node`
+Then run command:  `killall node`